GIfatahTH/states_rebuilder/README.md

   * to separate your User Interface (UI) representation from your logic classes
   * to easily control how your widgets rebuild to reflect the actual state of your application.

-This Library provides two classes and one method:
+This Library provides three classes and one method:

   * The `StatesRebuilder` class.
 Your logics classes will extend this class to create your own business logic BloC (equally can be called ViewModel or Model).
   * The `rebuildStates` method.
 You call it inside any of your logic classes that extends `StatesRebuilder`.
 It rebuilds all the mounted 'StateBuilder' widgets.
-It can all flitre the widgets to rebuild by tag. this is the signature of the `rebuildState`:
+It can filter the widgets to rebuild by tag. this is the signature of the `rebuildState`:
   ```dart
   rebuildStates([List<dynamic> tags])
   ```
   * The `StateBuilder` Widget.
-You wrap any part of your widgets with it to make it available inside your logic classes and hence can rebuild it using `rebuildState` method this is the constructor of the `StateBuilder`:
+You wrap any part of your widgets with it to add it to listeners list of your logic classes and hence can rebuild it using `rebuildState` method this is the constructor of the `StateBuilder`:

   ```dart